FedeDP/Clight/README.md

 For cmdline options, check clight [-?|--help] [--usage].
 **Please note that cmdline "--device" and "--backlight" switches require only last part of syspath** (eg: "video0" or "intel_backlight").
-If your backlight interface will completely dim your screen at 0 backlight level, be sure to set in your conf file (or through cmdline option) *lowest_backlight_level* option.

 ## Config file
 A global config file is shipped with clight.
 It is installed in /etc/default/clight.conf and it is all commented.